Insights Compliance

 It is worth being concrete about the payoff, because “prepare early” is easy to say and easy to defer.
 Early, disciplined readiness buys three specific things.

 It protects your audit opinion.
-A qualified or modified opinion — the auditor’s way of saying they couldn’t get comfortable with a material part of your accounts — is genuinely damaging.
+A qualified or modified opinion — the auditor’s way of saying they couldn’t get comfortable with a material part of your accounts (the full spectrum is explained in our guide to types of audit opinion in the UAE) — is genuinely damaging.
 It can unsettle your bank, complicate a licence renewal in an audit-mandatory free zone, and put off an investor mid-diligence.
 Almost every qualification we see traces back to something preventable: inventory that was never counted, revenue that can’t be supported, receivables nobody confirmed.
 Prepare properly and you remove the conditions that cause qualifications in the first place.

 It controls your fee.
 Audit fees are driven by hours, and hours are driven by the state of your records.
 Organised, reconciled, well-documented accounts get tested efficiently.
 Disorganised ones get tested exhaustively, with query after query, each one billable.
 The single most effective way to keep your audit fee down is to hand over a clean file — the preparation quite literally pays for itself, and our breakdown of the cost of an audit in the UAE sets out the fee bands and exactly what pushes an engagement up or down them.